 Proof:

-where we have expanded the quadratic term and absorbed the term that does not depend on $\mathbf{y}$ into a new constant $\kappa_{3}$.
-Now we complete the square to make a new distribution in the variable $\mathbf{y}$:
+where we have expanded the quadratic term and absorbed the term that does not depend on

 as required.